sashadt/docs/docs/dtservices.md

 **Service Details**

 This table shows the configuration of the service.
-It also contains the Apex application ID if the service type is `apex` and the service is running.
+It may also contain the Apex application ID if the service type is `apex` and the service is running and some metadata keys/values if the service provides such data.
+The sample service instance above shows `QueryIP` and `QueryPort` with values of `192.168.2.135` and `46620`, respectively.
+These metadata keys/values are provided by the service at run time.
+This section will also show explicit metadata variables defined in the service descriptor.

 **Proxy URL**